yguitton/training-material/learning-pathways/onboarding-contributing.md

   - section: "Module 3: Make a larger change"
     description: |
       You will also need to decide on a larger change to make in Galaxy!
 You may already have ideas on what to fix; you can reference our FAQ for ideas on what to change; or contact a [Community of Practice](https://galaxyproject.org/community/sig/) to see if they have anything that needs doing.
 We will show you how to visualise those changes, and see how what you do will impact the materials.
-We do this via Codespaces.
 Finally, we show you had to add yourself as an editor, to acknowledge your contribution!
     tutorials:
       - name: contributors_getting_started
         topic: ../faqs/gtn
-      - name: running-codespaces
+      - name: rendering_gtn
         topic: contributing
       - name: new-contributions
         topic: contributing/faqs

 # Ideally, we have a github-Desktop option as a CYOA in the github command line contribution
-# Ideally, we have a CYOA for visualisation
 # Ideally, we then have an FAQ or tutorial on 'Reviewing GTN materials' here as the next Module.
 # Where should these go? https://training.galaxyproject.org/training-material/topics/dev/faqs/contributing.html & https://training.galaxyproject.org/training-material/faqs/gtn/contributors_git_advanced.html?